Breastfeeding FAQs: Pain and Discomfort

 Sore breasts with a lump also may be a sign of a plugged milk duct, in which a particular duct gets clogged.
 To help unclog the duct and ease your pain:

-Women who have inverted nipples (that turn inward rather than protrude out) or flat nipples (that don't become erect as they should when your baby is nursing) also may have trouble breastfeeding and may experience frequent nipple pain.
-If either is the case, talk to your doctor or a lactation consultation about ways to make nursing easier and reduce any pain.
+Women who have inverted nipples (that turn inward rather than protrude out) or flat nipples (that don't become erect as they should when your baby is nursing) also may have trouble breastfeeding and may have frequent nipple pain.
+If either is the case, talk to your doctor or a lactation consultant about ways to make nursing easier and reduce any pain.

 Can I still breastfeed if I have a breast infection?